ScottLogic/practitioners-guides/_pages/guide-reference.md

 ## Denoting top tips

-Denote top tips as follows, by opening them with a heading and closing them with a line.
+Denote top tips as follows, using a block quote and a 5th-level heading.

-##### Top Tip
+> ##### Top Tip

-A "top tip" is a piece of advice or a suggestion that is considered to be the most effective or useful in a particular situation or for a specific purpose.
+>A "top tip" is a piece of advice or a suggestion that is considered to be the most effective or useful in a particular situation or for a specific purpose.
 It is often shared by experts or experienced individuals who have gained significant knowledge or insights in a certain field or area.

----
+>
+> Another paragraph.
+Note the blank lines in between have a single `>`, to keep the paragraphs as part of the same top tip block.

 Text continues following top tip.